top of page

 Workgroup.

 If supplying native files, please ‘Package’ or ‘Collect for Output’ including all images and fonts.
-This will make sure that all elements of your artwork are supplied to us.
+This will make sure that all necessary elements of your artwork are supplied to us.

 Image Resolution

-• 300dpi /ppi for greyscale & colour images
+• 300dpi/ppi for greyscale & colour images

 • 600-1200dpi/ppi for line art